 I’ll start by saying I’m a terrible father.
 That’s how Sheltered made me feel.
-On starting the game you’re given the choice on the make up of your family and I decided to pretty much base it on my own, though I did gift myself an extra child, a son called Isaac.
+On starting the game you’re given the choice of the makeup of your family and I decided to pretty much base it on my own, though I did gift myself an extra child, a son called Isaac.
 I thought creating and naming the family after my own would give me extra incentive to succeed, but boy did I fail epically hard!

 Sheltered is a game about survival.
 Think Fallout Shelter but more ruthless but just as claustrophobic.
 Similarly, it’s the end of the world after a global apocalypse and you find yourself living in a deserted underground shelter where one bad decision could mean the demise of a loved one.
 However, this is all down to how good your own imagination is and unfortunately, if I hadn’t based the family on my own and roleplayed it in my head for us needing to survive, there would have been no emotional impact whatsoever.
 This is largely because of the lack of narrative dialogue, coupled with the faceless pixelated characters.
 Whereas I tend to love the look and simplistic nature of 2D pixelated games, Sheltered, is incredibly drab and basic, more along the lines of Another World.
 This is a shame as just a little bit more detail would have helped me become more attached to the characters I had created.